briansworth/dev/_posts/2019-12-8-PowerShell-Aes-Encryption.md

   -ArgumentList @($password, $saltBytes, $iterations, 'SHA256')
 ```

-Now we can get our key out of this class
+Now we can get our key out of this class.

 ```powershell
 $keySize = 256